FAQ

 General FAQ

 • Whilst the theory of Verifiable Credentials can be overwhelming, their use is not.
-OCI provides solution providers with a knowledge base to get up to speed.
+OCI offers solution providers a knowledge base to get up to speed.
 It is then down to them to create user-friendly apps.
 We understand that the aim is to provide credentialing fully integrated into existing solutions.

 Because most product verification requests must be sent directly to manufacturers, this leads to situations where, for example, a manufacturer interacts with a dispenser with whom the company has no prior business relationship.